 Staff will coordinate with local parishes and municipalities to promote policy objectives related to comprehensive responsible land-use planning for the region, with a focus on the connections between housing, services, and employment development.
-To support this effort, RPC staff will meet with local parish and city planning departments on a regular basis, at least twice a year, to ensure that all parties have up-to-date data sharing protocols and to discuss how best to maximize complementary projects.
+To support this effort, Staff will meet with local parish and city planning departments on a regular basis, at least twice a year, to ensure that all parties have up-to-date data sharing protocols and to discuss how best to maximize complementary projects.

 At a corridor level and sub-area, this coordination will be used to ensure that transportation projects are complementary to local land use planning efforts, and will contribute to a more integrated transportation effort that improves connectivity and comfort for users.
+One corridor identified for study in FY 23 is along I-10 in New Orleans East, specifically exploring opportunities to introduce active transportation facilities adjacent to the service roads and connecting with the larger bicycling and walking network.
 Land-Use analysis methodology will be codified in the scopes of all such projects and in the Staff Project Management Guide.

-Documentation on Local Planning Coordination, Land Use Mapping Timeline:
+Documentation on Local Planning Coordination, Land Use Mapping